-- a) Highways matters and solutions - b) Railway station safety issues - c) Material considerations requiring further information and proposed conditions. - d) And subject to the further investigation and reporting back of issues associated with a second access point and the emergency access point.
+- a) Highways matters and solutions

+- b) Railway station safety issues

+- c) Material considerations requiring further information and proposed conditions.

 The report presented to the referrals committee on 12th July 2017 is attached as Appendix 1.

 This report provides an update on the matters listed at a) to c) above, as well as setting out any additional representations received since the matter was considered on 12th July.